jcsec-security/smart-contract-audits/README.md

 # Smart Contract audits

-This repo includes a list of most Smart Contract audits that I have done since getting into Web3 offensive security in 2021.
-Each item will include the firm under which it was published and the URL of the public report if available.
+Below, you will find a list of the Smart Contract audits I have done since getting into Web3 security.
+Each entry will include the firm under which it was published and the URL of the public report, if available.
 * [Oak Security](https://www.oaksecurity.io/): August 2022 - now
 * [Halborn](https://halborn.com/): October 2021 - June 2022